zilverline/sequent/docs/docs/concepts/command-service.md

 You can add middleware to the CommandService.
 You can use this to execute code before and after a command is executed.
 You can add multiple middlewares to the CommandService.
 The order in which they are executed is the order in which they are added.
+Each middleware is executed once per execution of a command.

+Each middleware needs to quack to `def call(command)`.
+For example:

 ```ruby
 class LoggingCommandMiddleware